-T-Mobile and MetroPCS detail merger benefits and plans to switch MetroPCS CDMA network to HSPA+, LTEAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile and MetroPCS detail merger benefits and plans to switch MetroPCS CDMA network to HSPA+, LTEAlex Wagner - Editorial Director of News and Content

 Shortly after the deal that'll see T-Mobile and MetroPCS merged into one company was made official, the two carriers came together to talk about what the future holds for the combined T-Metro.
 One of the biggest tidbits of news from the conference call and the associated presentation slides was that T-Mobile and MetroPCS plan to switch off Metro's CDMA network before 2015 wraps up.
 An example of migrating the CDMA network in Dallas was given, showing that one portion of the network would be switched over to LTE service in the second half of 2014, while the remaining CDMA network would be turned into HSPA+ service in the second half of 2015.
 This will aid in T-Mobile's Network Modernization process, in which the Magenta carrier plans to offer LTE on its AWS spectrum while transitioning its HSPA+ service on the 1900MHz PCS band.